 - Measurements.
-A regular part of a well-baby medical examination is the measurement of height, weight and head circumference.
-At each visit, your pediatrician will plot these measurements on a chart.
-This chart shows your child's current percentile ranking for each measurement and expected growth in the future.
-This information is important for identifying abnormal growth, such as delayed growth or a disproportionately large head.
-If any trends in these charts are a concern, your pediatrician may make more frequent measurements over a period of several months.
+A regular part of a well-baby medical exam is the measurement of height, weight and head circumference.
+At each visit, your pediatrician will plot these measurements on a chart to show your child's current percentile ranking for each one.
+This is important for identifying abnormal growth, such as delayed growth or a disproportionately large head.
+If any trends in these charts are a concern, your pediatrician may make more-frequent measurements.

 - Appearance.
 Many distinct facial and skeletal features are associated with each of several dwarfism disorders.
-Your child's appearance also may assist your pediatrician in making a diagnosis.
+Your child's appearance also may help your pediatrician to make a diagnosis.